AD-SDL/ot2_workcell/README.md

 ## Database Setup
 1. In `database/protocol_handler/protocol_handling_client.py` in the function`send_message_to_OT2(...)` sock.connect(...) needs to be changed to your IP and whatever port you want
 2. To Install Mysql Database Server.
 * Note: Installation process is included for testing purposes with the local setups.
-Eventually, Mysql server will be runnnig on the servers located in Argonne and this process will not be necessary.
+Eventually, Mysql server will be runnnig on the servers located in Argonne National Laboratory and this process will not be necessary.
 * `sudo apt-get update && sudo apt-get upgrade`
 * `sudo apt install mysql-server`
-* `sudo apt upgrade`
 * `mysql --version` ->> Check if the installation was successful
 3. Configure Mysql Server for Remote Connections
 * `sudo nano /etc/mysql/mysql.conf.d/mysqld.cnf` ->> Edit "bind-address = 127.0.0.1".
 Use "0.0.0.0" for all remote connections (not suggested for security reasons) or use the IP address of the machine that will be used for remote connections